The Climate Emergency Declaration

 - Small Industrial & Commercial Energy Users (2nd December)

 This slide pack summarises the priority actions for delivering carbon neutrality by 2030 that were discussed in the six workshops: Priority Actions.
 This does not represent the totality of actions that will be needed to deliver carbon neutrality in Suffolk – action will also be needed in other sectors such as waste and agriculture.

-A draft Suffolk Climate Emergency Plan will be made available for partner review and agreement in early 2021.
+A draft Suffolk Climate Emergency Plan is currently under review and will be ready for agreement in Spring 2021.
 This work will support central government’s commitment to a green economic recovery in Suffolk as well as addressing the urgent need to deal with the climate emergency.